- Do you hope for vibrant churches?

 - Completion of Clinical Pastoral Education (CPE)

-- Paid four-year part-time paid contextual learning and internship in a congregation or faith-based non-profit
+- Four years of part-time, paid contextual learning and internship in a congregation

 As an urban, student-centered university, Augsburg is educating students as stewards of a more inclusive democracy, engaged in their communities and uniquely equipped to navigate the complex issues of our time.
 Because we are rooted in a robust theological tradition, we are committed to shaping character, inviting vocational discernment, and building biblical literacy.
 This identity shapes the way in which the Public Church Scholars degree seeks to create a pastoral leadership degree program rooted in theological convictions that compel us to live and lead with an openness to the complexities of our world and our neighbors.

 This work is enhanced and deepened at seminary by LSTC’s commitment to Public Church.
 LSTC’s curriculum cultivates competencies for leadership in a public church and focuses on community engagement, public witness, and social transformation.
 This holistic approach to theological education breaks academic disciplines out of their silos and allows creative collaboration to flourish.

-This pathway will address the barriers of overall cost of education and reduce the length of time required to complete a pastoral leadership degree, five (5) years instead of eight (8).
+This pathway addresses barriers of the overall cost of education and reduces the length of time required to complete a pastoral leadership degree, five years instead of eight.
 This pathway also provides college access to the ministry profession for underrepresented and minoritized students.
 We are committed to significantly reducing debt for the student when entering candidacy, seminary, and then ministry.